-- Choosing not to start dialysis from the NKF(USA).
+- Choosing not to start dialysis (and choosing to stop) from Kidney Care UK.

 - The General Medical Council of Great Britain published a guideline in 2002 on witholding and withdrawing life-sustaining treatments which has since been updated at least a couple of times.
 Their page on Witholding and withdrawing life-prolonging treatments: good practice in decision making is long and written for a medical readership but gives a balanced view of the ethical and legal considerations.
 If you cannot find the document immediately, go to ‘search’ and type in ‘withdrawing’